kbhedi715881/notes/README.md

 - Liskov Substitution Principle (LSP): Derived classes must be substitutable for their base classes.
 - Interface Segregation Principle (ISP): Make fine-grained interfaces that are tailored to clients.
 - Dependency Inversion Principle (DIP): Depend on abstractions, not on concrete implementations.

+# 2024-03-12
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and robustness are often more crucial than micro-optimizations."

+This quote by computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimizations early in the development process.
+It reminds programmers to prioritize good software design and architectural decisions over blindly optimizing for speed without data to support such changes.
+Early optimization can lead to overly complex code, which is harder to maintain and debug.
+Instead, one should write clean, understandable code and use profiling tools to identify and address bottlenecks where performance improvement is genuinely needed.